African American Women Leading in Tech

 Meanwhile, African American women are the fastest-growing demographic of entrepreneurs in the United States.
 Their contributions to tech, amongst other fields, are cementing the importance of African American women in the innovation space.
 And they are doing this within and outside traditional tech frameworks.
 By becoming familiar with these entrepreneurs and their work, we can elevate their reputation and broaden our collective recognition of innovative leaders.

-In honor of black history month, we have compiled a list of African American women founders leading the way in tech innovation from Alabama to the Bay Area.
+In honor of Black Heritage Month, we have compiled a list of African American women founders leading the way in tech innovation from Alabama to the Bay Area.
 From rethinking energy to debt forgiveness platforms these women are crossing boundaries in every field.

 Cultivating New Leaders